eth-educators/eth-docker/KILN.md

 ## Configure the clients you wish to run
 - Configure via ethd
   - `./ethd config`
+  - `docker-compose build` - this can take a while because it's source builds.
+You likely have time to walk the dog :)
 - Generate the keystore files.
 This mnemonic should be considered compromised, as it is not generated on an air-gapped machine.
 The launchpad is at https://kiln.launchpad.ethereum.org/
   - `docker-compose run --rm deposit-cli-new --eth1_withdrawal_address YOURKILNADDRESS`